-The NSW Government Radio Network (GRN) is a digital P25 (Project 25 or APCO-25) trunked radio network managed by the NSW State Government, operating primarily between 403MHz and 425MHz.
+The NSW Government Radio Network (GRN), also known as the Public Safety Network (PSN), is a digital P25 (Project 25 or APCO-25) trunked radio network managed by the NSW Government, operating primarily between 403MHz and 425MHz.
 The network is currently operated as a P25 Phase 1 modulated system and is in the process of being upgraded to a P25 Phase 2 system.

 The network is built to public safety use standards and as such it is the main radio network used by emergency services, utilities providers and state government departments within the coverage area.

 Who uses the NSW GRN?

 The NSW GRN is used by the majority of NSW emergency services and state government departments who require wide-area communications within the coverage area.